Skip to content

 • Don’t commit settings files — both are gitignored by default

-• Run cliq doctor test all after configuring — catches auth issues before they surface mid-pipeline
+• Run cliq doctor after configuring — catches auth issues before they surface mid-pipeline

 • Use "auto" for workflow streaming — zero overhead locally, auto-activates for server/A2A